 providing full-time coverage on an on-call basis 24 hours a day, seven days a week.

 Interpretation: The psychiatrist can provide services as an employee, contractor, or through another formal arrangement.
 There may be more than one psychiatrist fulfilling the duties outlined.
-Residential treatment programs whose primary service is residential substance use treatment are not required to have full-time psychiatric coverage, but may provide psychiatric services though a formal referral arrangement on an as-needed basis.
+Residential treatment programs whose primary service is residential substance use treatment are not required to implement element (c), and may implement element (b) though a formal referral arrangement on an as-needed basis.
 Interpretation: In situations where a psychiatrist is not available to assume psychiatric responsibility for residents, the organization can receive a rating of 2 if they have an advanced practice registered nurse (APRN) supervised by a physician.

 RTX 2.05